We are the Native Plant Society of St.

 Driving Directions: Check your newsletter for directions.

-for a surprise.
+page.
 We have posted many native plant photos and links.
-Members
+Members can

-can also post photos and comments.
-If you need help identifying a plant,
+also post photos and comments.
+If you need help identifying a plant, then

 For questions or directions email us at firstname.lastname@example.org